isledecomp/reccmp/reccmp/ghidra/README.md

 ### File names

 Since it is not possible to configure any script parameters in Ghidra, the correct decompilation target needs to be inferred.
-Currently, this is done via the file name of the original binary when you first imported the file into Ghidra.
-This needs to match the file name configured in `reccmp-project.yml` under `targets/<target>/filename`.
+Currently, this is done via the hash of the original binary, which needs to match the hash configured in `reccmp-project.yml` under `targets/<target>/hash/sha256`.

 ## Development